Wells Fargo Platinum Visa® Card vs. Wells Fargo Active Cash® Card: Which Offers More Value?

 2. Cash rewards

-The Wells Fargo Platinum isn’t part of the Wells Fargo Rewards program and doesn’t offer any rewards in bonus categories.
-The Wells Fargo Active Cash allows you to earn 2% cash rewards on purchases.
+The Wells Fargo Platinum isn’t part of the Wells Fargo Rewards program and doesn’t offer any rewards, nor does it have rewards bonus categories.

 3. Redemption options

-The Wells Fargo Active Cash offers these redemption options:
+The Wells Fargo Active Cash card offers a wide variety of redemption options:

 • Statement credits to a qualifying credit card, checking account, or mortgage

-• ATM cash withdrawal with eligible Wells Fargo ATM or debit card
+• ATM cash withdrawal with an eligible Wells Fargo ATM or debit card

 • Gift cards